ungoogled-software/ungoogled-chromium-portablelinux/README.md

 I do not recommend to call `build.sh` directly.
 This will only work if you have a debian or ubuntu installation with all the packages installed and at the same place in the filesystem on your machine as in the docker image.
 It's the idea behind this docker-based build that you do NOT need to manipulate your own linux installation to build ungoogled-chromium.

 ## packaging
 After building, enter the `package` directory and excute `package.sh`.
+Alternatively, you may execute `docker-package.sh`, building a docker image similar to `docker-build.sh`.
-This will create a `tar.xz` and an `AppImage` file in the root dir for your personal use.
+These will create a `tar.xz` and an `AppImage` file in the root dir for your personal use.
 It takes about 2-3 minutes.</br>